 Rafael Nadal’s arrival at the summit of tennis redrew the map of the men’s game.
 Now retired, the Spaniard returns to Madrid not as a contender, but as a presence - watching from above as the next generation emerges, led this week by another Rafael, Jódar.
-Few athletes have commanded such global respect: Nadal’s legacy is built on persistence, precision and an unmatched command of clay.
+Few athletes have commanded such global respect: Rafa Nadal’s legacy is built on persistence, precision and an unmatched command of clay.
 From Manacor to the world stage, his 92 titles - and, above all, his reign at Roland Garros - define a career that shaped an era.
-Twenty-four years on from his debut, we revisit five moments that capture his legacy.
+Twenty-four years on from his debut, we revisit five moments that capture his legacy in tennis history.

 Born in 1986 into a family steeped in sport, Rafael Nadal was initially drawn more to football than to tennis.
 His uncle, Miquel Àngel Nadal, a former FC Barcelona player and Spanish international, shaped those early instincts.
 Yet at four years old, just across the road from home, Rafa stepped onto the courts of the Club Tenis Manacor under the guidance of another uncle, Toni.
 In those early years, proximity and discipline proved more decisive than passion.